rmoreira97/python-p3-mock-challenge-coffee-shop/README.md

   - Coffees should be initialized with a name, as a string
 - `Coffee property name`
   - Returns the coffee's name
-  - Should not be able to change after the coffee is created
-  - _hint: `hasattr()`_
-  - if you are using exceptions, uncomment lines 24-25 in `coffee_test.py`.
-    - `raise Exception` if setter fails

 #### Order